 Billed entities undergoing a Selective Review complete a Selective Review Information Request (SRIR).
-The SRIR contains a series of questions about the billed entity's budget, technology plan, and competitive bidding selection process.
-In addition, it requires the billed entity to demonstrate they have secured the necessary resources to make effective use of any discounted services they receive and that they have a reasonable expectation that they will have the financial resources to pay their non-discounted share.
+The SRIR contains a series of questions about the competitive bidding selection process.
 The billed entity must certify the validity of the information provided and that the individual who prepared the responses has the authority to complete the SRIR on behalf of the billed entity.

 - 1. 47 C.F.R. § 54.504(a)(1) requires that the "FCC Form 471 shall be signed by the person authorized to order telecommunications and other supported services for the eligible school, library, or consortium and shall include that person's certification[s] under oath . . . " - 2.
-47 C.F.R. § 54.504(a)(1)(iii) requires billed entities to certify as follows: "The entities listed on the FCC Form 471 application have secured access to all of the resources, including computers, training, software, maintenance, internal connections, and electrical connections, necessary to make effective use of the services purchased, as well as to pay the discounted charges for eligible services from funds to which access has been secured in the current funding year.
-The billed entity will pay the non-discount portion of the cost of the goods and services to the service provider(s)." - 3.
 47 C.F.R. § 54.523 provides as follows: "An eligible school, library, or consortium must pay the non-discount portion of services or products purchased with universal service discounts.
 An eligible school, library, or consortium may not receive rebates for services or products purchased with universal service discounts.
-For the purpose of this rule, the provision, by the provider of a supported service, of free services or products unrelated to the supported service or product constitutes a rebate of the non-discount portion of the supported services."
+For the purpose of this rule, the provision, by the provider of a supported service, of free services or products unrelated to the supported service or product constitutes a rebate of the non-discount portion of the supported services." - 3.
+47 C.F.R § 54.701(a) requires USAC to "administer[] the universal service support mechanisms in an efficient, effective, and competitively neutral manner."